-FedEx UK Limited & FedEx Express UK Limited (“FedEx”): Modern Slavery Act 2015 Compliance Statement for 2019
+FedEx UK Limited & FedEx Express UK Limited (“FedEx”)

-This is the third annual Modern Slavery Statement to be published by FedEx.
+This is the fourth annual Modern Slavery Statement to be published by FedEx.
 This statement covers both FedEx UK Limited and FedEx Express UK Limited, for financial year ending 31st May 2020.
-See here for FedEx’s 2018 and 2017 statements.
+See here for FedEx’s 2019, 2018 and 2017 statements.